A rolling stone gathers no moss: Correct attribution

 The saying may not be authentic to Publilius Syrus, as the Latin form usually given, Saxum volutum non obducitur musco, does not appear in his edited texts.
 It is first documented in Egbert of Liège collection in Latin, "Fecunda Ratis" ('The Well-Laden Ship'), V. 182, of about 1023: "Assidue non saxa legunt volventia muscum."
 Therefore, the proverb was not invented but made popular 500 years later by Erasmus' Adagia, first published in England around 1500.
 Erasmus gave the saying in both Greek and Latin.
-It is also given as "Musco lapis volutus haud obducitur", and in some cases as "Musco lapis volutus haud obvolvitur".
+It is also given as Musco lapis volutus haud obducitur, and in some cases as Musco lapis volutus haud obvolvitur.

 Historical use

 The conventional English translation first appeared in John Heywood's collection of Proverbs in 1546, crediting Erasmus.
-Brewer's Dictionary of Phrase and Fable also credits Erasmus, and relates it to other Latin proverbs, "Planta quae saepius transfertus non coalescit" or "Saepius plantata arbor fructum profert exiguum", which mean that a frequently replanted plant or tree yields less fruit than an olive or oak tree that is left in place for hundreds of years.
+Brewer's Dictionary of Phrase and Fable also credits Erasmus, and relates it to other Latin proverbs, "Planta quae saepius transfertus non coalescit" or "Saepius plantata arbor fructum profert exiguum", which means that a frequently replanted plant or tree yields less fruit than an olive or oak tree that is left in place for hundreds of years.

 By the 19th century, the theme of "rootlessness having negative consequences" was still much in place.
 To quote the 1825 Dictionary of Scots Language: "Any gentleman, whether possessing property or not, who was popular, and ready to assist the poor in their difficulties, might expect a day in the moss, as they were wont to term it, and could have them longer for payment."
 At the time, "A day in the moss" referred to cutting peat in bogs (made of consolidated sphagnum moss) referring to hard work in preparation for winter.
 An itinerant "rolling stone" will not likely feel the timely need to "gather moss", by applying for access to a community's peat bog.